The Aficionado Folk Music Club Mission Statement

 Rotunda Architecturally striking community arts building at 4014 Walnut St.

-arts and music events per year.
-Many different genres with an
+events per year.
+Many different genres with an occasional folk music

 Bourbon